Classification of homogeneous functors in manifold calculus: Introduction

 One may use Theorem~\ref{main_thm} to set up the concept of \textit{characteristic classes} or \textit{invariants} of homogeneous functors though we do not know whether $\ah$ is homotopy equivalent to $B\haut A$.
 Let $F \in \fkam$ and let $f \colon F_k(M) \lra \ah$ denote the classifying map of $F$.
 One can define the \textit{characteristic classes} or \textit{invariants} of $F$ as the cohomology classes $f^*(H^*(\ah)) \subseteq H^*(F_k(M))$.
-If two functors are weakly equivalent, then by Theorem~\ref{main_thm} they are homotopic and therefore they are equal in cohomology.
+If two functors are weakly equivalent, then by Theorem~\ref{main_thm} the corresponding maps are homotopic and therefore they are equal in cohomology.
 It would be interesting to see what kind of characteristic classes one could recover using our approach, or if other more traditional classifying spaces can be seen as special cases of our construction.

 \textbf{Strategy of the proof of Theorem~\ref{main_thm}.} To prove the first part, we need four intermediate results.

 Let $\tm$ be a triangulation of $M$, that is, a simplicial complex homeomorphic to $M$ together with a homeomorphism $\tm \lra M$.
 There is no need for the \textit{link condition} (which says that the link of any simplex is a piecewise-linear sphere).
 Associated with $\tm$ is the poset $\utm \subseteq \om$, which was introduced in \cite[Section 4.1]{paul_don17} and recalled in Definition~\ref{utm_defn}.
 That poset is one of the key objects of this paper as it enables us to connect many categories.
 Associated with $\utm$ is the poset $\butm \subseteq \om$ defined as

 It turns out that $\butm$ is a basis for the topology of $M$.
 For a subposet $\mcals \subseteq \om$, we denote by $\mcalf_A(\mcals; \mcalm)$ the category of isotopy functors $F \colon \mcals \lra \mcalm$ such that $F(U)$ is weakly equivalent to $A$ for any $U$ diffeomorphic to an open ball.
 The first result we need is Lemma 6.5 from \cite{paul_don17-2} which says that the categories $\mcalf_{1A} (\mcalo (M); \mcalm)$ and $\mcalf_A(\butm; \mcalm)$ are weakly equivalent (in the sense of \cite[Definition 6.3]{paul_don17-2}), that is,